brians-123/05-Third-Party-APIs-scheduler/README.md

 Upon reloading the page, it will reload the event text into the appropriate hour's events.

 Most of the html is being dynamically generated in the javascript.
 Although this wasn't a requirement from the assignment, I wanted to gain more experience with this functionality.

+The application will be hosted here: [GitHub pages](https://brians-123.github.io/05-Third-Party-APIs-scheduler/)
 ```

 ## User Story